odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 To make sure the custom modules work properly with your data in the upgraded database, they need to be tested as well.
-This helps ensure both the standard and the custom data stored in the database are consistent and nothing was lost during the upgrade process.
+This helps ensure both the standard and the custom data stored in the database are consistent and that nothing was lost during the upgrade process.

 Things to pay attention to:

-- Views not working: During the upgrade, if a view causes issues because of it's content, it gets disabled.
-You can find the information of disabled views on the :ref:`Upgraded report
+- Views not working: During the upgrade, if a view causes issues because of its content, it gets disabled.
+You can find the information on disabled views on the :ref:`Upgrade report
   <upgrade/upgrade_report>`.
-This views need to be activated again.
+This view needs to be activated again.
 To achieve this, we recommend
   the use of migration scripts.
 - :doc:`Module data <../tutorials/define_module_data>` not updated: Custom records that have the ``noupdate`` flag are not updated when upgrading the module in the new database.
 For the custom